ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

     eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsImtpZCI6IjAwMDEifQ.eyJuYW1lIjoiUXVvdGF0aW9uIFN5c3RlbSIsInN1YiI6InF1b3RlcyIsImlzcyI6Ik15IEFQSSBHYXRld2F5In0.ggVOHYnVFB8GVPE-VOIo3jD71gTkLffAY0hQOGXPL2I
     ```

 7. Create **rate-limit-test.sh** file on server that will simulate request from client on **rate limit** scenario.
-This shell script will generate traffic to _https://cafe.f5demo.io/tea_, with various time interval between 0.25, 0.5, 0.75, and 1 second, then it will print the total number of response code received, whether it is 200 or 429 (rate limit).
-Make sure that cafe.f5demo.io was can be reached from clients simulator (ex: creating /etc/hosts configuration), or modify the script as needed.
+This shell script will generate traffic to _https://cafe.f5demo.io/tea_, with various time interval between 0.25, 0.5, 0.75, and 1 second, then it will print the total number of response code received, whether it is 200 or 429 (rate limited).
+Make sure that cafe.f5demo.io can be reached from client simulator server (ex: creating /etc/hosts configuration), or modify the script as needed.

     ```
     #!/bin/bash